PigeonProtocolConsortium/pigeon-go-cli/ruby_tutorial.md

 #     current_mood:"Feeling great"
 ```

-Some interesting things about the message we just rendered:
+Some interesting things about the draft we just rendered:

  * Unlike a message, a draft has no signature (yet).
  * The `author`, `kind`, `prev`, `depth`, `lipmaa` properties are all set to `"DRAFT"`.
 Real values will be populated when we finally publish the draft.